 Figure 1.
 Infection with SARS-CoV-2 can directly kill lung cells lining the alveoli which are critical for efficient oxygenation of the blood.
 The virus can set off a cascade of events that leads to excessive inflammation (“cytokine storm”), infiltration of activated immune cells into the lungs and coagulation disorders in the blood and tissues.
 In severe cases breathing is significantly impaired, as in ARDS, and blood clots can lead to life-threatening tissue damage.

-DSTAT has the potential to improve outcomes in COVID-19 by dampening the excessive inflammation, aberrant immune cell responses, and coagulation disorders observed in severe disease.
-However, DSTAT is an investigational agent which is not currently FDA-approved and the safety and efficacy of DSTAT for treatment of COVID-19 has not been studied in clinical trials to date.
+DSTAT has the potential to improve outcomes in COVID-19 patients by dampening the excessive inflammation, aberrant immune cell responses, and coagulation disorders observed in severe disease.
+However, DSTAT is an investigational agent which is not currently FDA-approved and the safety and efficacy of DSTAT for treatment of ALI in COVID-19 patients has not been studied in clinical trials to date.

 DSTAT has been studied in other indications, and in a recent Phase 2 Acute Myeloid Leukemia (AML) study DSTAT was well tolerated with adverse events similar across DSTAT and control groups.
 The most common serious adverse event was febrile neutropenia with three cases in each DSTAT-treated group and one case in the control group; this was not associated with an imbalance in infection across treatment groups.